 My last video has got like 10x the views on Vidme compared to YouTube.
 Obviously the competition is a lot less.
 Easier to get seen.

 — Will McDaniel (@will_mcdaniel) March 27, 2017

-The announcement has come as a surprise with the statement and final site closure taking place within just fifteen days.
-Subscriber billings were immediately halted and a set timeline was released for how the site closure will proceed via blog post.
+The announcement has come as a surprise, with the statement and final site closure taking place within just 15 days.
+Subscriber billings were immediately halted and a set timeline for how the site closure will proceed was released via blog post.

 Both.
 On Youtube I have 750,000 subs still so I can't waste that.
 But I like how non-corporate Vidme is.